ballet/ballet/docs/contributor_guide.rst

 ^^^^^^^^^^^^^^^^^^

-We call the code you write to extract one group of related feature values a *logical feature*.
+We call the code you write to extract one group of related feature values a *feature definition*, or simply *feature*.
 Within your feature submodule, you can write arbitrary Python code.
 Ultimately, a single object that is an instance of ``ballet.Feature`` must be defined; it will be imported by the feature engineering pipeline.